dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 The folder structure for the [docs.getdbt.com](https://github.com/dbt-labs/docs.getdbt.com) repository is organized into several high-level categories under the main `website` folder such as `blog`, `cypress`, `docs`, `functions`, `plugins`, `snippets`, `src`, `static`, and so on.

-The table of contents (TOC) is managed in the `sidebar.js` file.
+The left sidebar (leftbar) is managed in the `sidebar.js` file.
 You only need to edit the `sidebar.js` file when you are adding a new page or deleting an existing page.
-The `sidebar.js` file is the one that causes most of the merge conflicts because many technical writers are working on content daily.
+Editing the `sidebar.js` file can cause merge conflicts as it's updated often because content is being worked on daily.
 You will need to accept the changes from other contributors if you are committing a PR.

 Don't worry if you're not sure where in the TOC a new topic belongs.
 Do your best and when you submit your PR, the dbt Labs Documentation team will edit it and help to find the right placement.